AlexandreDecan/sismic/docs/stories.rst

     story.append(Event('floorSelected', data={'floor': 2}))
     story.append(Pause(10))

-For syntactical convenience, a story can also be created using a Python iterable:
+For syntactical convenience, the same story can also be written more compactly using a Python iterable:

 .. testcode::